 Take those foil balls they just made in the previous game, and tell them that the villains were so mad about losing to them that they turned their metal handiwork into kryptonite.
 The kid superheroes aren’t supposed to touch the kryptonite with their hands, but they need to move it all over to another part of the room/house/yard.
 Have them get creative and come up with different ways to do it.

-Grab some plastic spiders (or whatever fake insects they have in stock) from the dollar store, along with some of those sticky hands that lose their stick after a few minutes.
-Put all the spiders (or other dollar store insects) in a particular area, then on the other side of the room/yard, place a cup with each child’s name on it.
-Using only their sticky hand (the weird rubbery one — not their literal sticky hand), they have to pick up the spiders and move them from the spider nest to their own cup.
+Grab some plastic spiders — or whatever fake insects they have in stock — from the dollar store, along with some of those sticky hands (you know, the ones that lose their stick after mere minutes).
+Put all the plastic insects in a particular area.
+Then, on the other side of the room/yard, place a cup with each child’s name on it.
+Using only their sticky hand (the weird rubbery one, not their literal sticky hand), they have to pick up the spiders and move them from the spider nest to their own cup.
 The person with the most in their cup at the end of the game wins.

-Get a bunch of brown paper bags, and put some sort of (safe) object inside of it.
-(It could be stuff from around the house, or prizes from the ol’ dollar store, etc.) Have a bag ready for each kid, and without looking, have them feel around inside the bag and try to guess what’s in there using their “X-ray vision” (aka hands).
+Get a bunch of brown paper bags and put some sort of (safe) object inside of them.
+It could be stuff from around the house, or prizes from the ol’ dollar store, etc. Have a bag ready for each kid, and without looking, have them feel around inside the bag and try to guess what’s in there using their “X-ray vision” (aka hands).
 Or you can up the ante and not have them feel what’s in the bag at all.
 Place each one on the table and tell your child which items are included in the game, but not in each bag.
 The child who guesses correctly gets the item in the bag.
 Trust us — they’ll feel just like superman if they get it right!

 DIY mask station